 Summary: Don’t sit back and wait for your target audience to find you.
-You need to get in front of your target audience.
+Get in front of your target audience.
 These are the 5 most popular ways to do so.

 You’ve done your research and crafted a message that will truly resonate with your target audience now.
 The next step is delivering that message to your audience.
 There are plenty of options to choose from to get in front of your target audience.
 Some of these include search engine optimization, Google AdWords, social media ads, and even chatbots, and this is by no means an exhaustive list.
 Choosing the one that works best for you would depend on who your target market is, what platforms they are comfortable with, and which they regularly use.